 Erste Bank Serbia was founded in 1864 as Novosadska Stedionica, making it the oldest of the banks in Serbia.
 The bank is now a member of the Erste Group Bank, one of Central and Eastern Europe’s leading financial service providers.
 It currently manages 75 branches and three corporate centers for SME customers.

 Total assets: RSD 299.99 billion (2020)

 Banka Postanska Stedionica

 Established in 1921, Banka Postanska Stedionica offers retail banking services to individuals and SMEs through a network of Serbian postal offices.
 The Government of Serbia owns a majority shareholding in the bank.
 Based in Belgrade, the bank operates a network of nine branches, eight independent counters, and 119 offices throughout the country.

-Vojvodanska Banka offers individual, corporate and investment banking services to retail customers, SMEs, and companies.
-In 2017, the bank became a member of Hungary-based OTP Bank Group.
+Vojvodanska Banka offers individual, corporate, and investment banking services to retail customers, SMEs, and companies.
+In 2017, the bank became a member of the Hungary-based OTP Bank Group.
 Headquartered in Novi Sad, it oversees 23 branches and 172 offices across Serbia.